Is In-Context Learning Learning?: Introduction

-We conclude that, in the limit, \textbf{ICL does constitute learning}; and it is tied to the autoregressive paradigm, and not to any particular LLM, training strategy, or prompting style.
-We argue that this is because \textbf{ICL leverages}, and overfocuses on, \textbf{statistical features from the prompt, as opposed to feature relations within the data}.
-This \textit{ad hoc} encoding mechanism implies that ICL's \textbf{cross-task generalisability is limited} to the representativeness of the data provided when not relying on intrinsic knowledge, thus suggesting differences with some claims on their emergent capabilities.
+Our findings are constrained to easily-verifiable tasks (e.g., parity checking or Hamiltonian-cycle verification) in a single call.
+From within our theoretical framework, we find evidence that ICL presents signs of learning capabilities; but that it is tied to the autoregressive paradigm, and not to any particular LLM, training strategy, or prompting style.
+We argue that this is because \textbf{ICL leverages statistical features from the prompt, as opposed to feature relations within the data}.
+This \textit{ad hoc} encoding mechanism implies that ICL's \textbf{cross-task generalisability is limited} to the representativeness of the data.
+Thus, we conclude that, from the perspective of our framework, ICL is mathematically a form of learning, albeit not a robust one.

+Remark that our work is constrained to \textbf{non-natural language tasks}, with our ablation on natural language limited to the instructions, not the datapoints.
+This setup forces LLMs to not rely on their intrinsic knowledge, and instead infer the full characterisation of the data from the prompt itself.
+This suggests differences with some claims on their emergent capabilities, but also raises the question to which semantic extent priors from the data impact (realistic) natural language tasks and its relationship to learning.
+This opens avenues for further systematic evaluation of their capabilities.